danog/MagicalSerializer/README.md

 It also provides reverse and forward compatibility between old serializations, where your objects do not yet extend Threaded/Volatile, and new serializations, where they do extend them.

-Install it using composer, the package bame is `danog/serializablevolatile`.
+Install it using composer, the package name is `danog/serializablevolatile`.

 Usage of this library is extremely simple, here are a few examples (see a.php and b.php for more):